Skip to main content

 Consult Dr. Ash

-TL;DR: Many men accept getting up twice a night to pee as an inevitable part of aging.
+Many men accept getting up twice a night to urinate as an inevitable part of aging.
 I disagree.
-The prostate does grow with age, but the symptoms that disrupt sleep and quality of life are often manageable when we intervene early.
-Saw palmetto is one of the few botanicals with a clear mechanism in urology.
-It mildly inhibits 5-alpha reductase, the enzyme that converts testosterone into DHT (dihydrotestosterone, the hormone that drives prostate growth).
-It is a useful tool, but only after we have ruled out sleep apnea, insulin resistance, and venous insufficiency.
+The prostate does grow with age, but the symptoms that disrupt sleep and quality of life are often manageable when we intervene early and look at the whole picture, not just the organ.

 Saw palmetto is the fruit of Serenoa repens, a small palm native to the southeastern United States.
 The standardized extract is one of the most studied botanicals in mens health, particularly for benign prostatic hyperplasia (BPH, the non-cancerous enlargement of the prostate that affects most men over 50).